 Add Car Door Sound Deadening To Max Out Your Car Audio System

 But it's hard to completely indulge oneself in the music when there is unwanted road noise terrorizing your concert from various angles.
 Whether it's road noise, wind noise or rattling metal - most drivers wish their car were a little quieter.

-If you're reading this, you've probably heard of sound deadening before.
+That's where sound deadening material comes in.
 Car sound deadening or sound dampening work by applying a soft material like a mat or foam to the metal surfaces under panels to absorb and stop unwanted road noise.

 By using a car sound deadening material, not only will you stop unwanted road noise, you will simultaneously add thermal insulation to protect you from extreme heat during those hot summer days.